 In comparison, the same 3 industries in New South Wales accounted for 34.5% in Manufacturing; 10.3% in Financial and Insurance Services; and 6.2% in Professional, Scientific and Technical Services.

 The major differences between total imports by industries in the Bayside Council area and New South Wales were:

-- A smaller percentage of total imports by Wholesale Trade (1.8% compared to 4.6%)
+- A smaller percentage of total imports by Public Administration and Safety (2.1% compared to 4.6%)

 The total imports by industries in the Bayside Council area decreased by $67.0 million between 2012/13 and 2017/18.